Our Guide to Things to Do in The Cotswolds

 Blenheim Palace, Stratford-Upon-Avon, Sudeley Castle and the National Trust properties at Hidcote Manor and Snowshill are all nearby.
 BBC Countryfile presenter Adam Henson’s Cotswold Farm Park is just over the hill – and it’s a short walk or drive to Bourton-on-the-Water, perhaps the busiest village in the Cotswolds.
 Shopping ranges from Stow-on-the-Wold (antiques capital of the Cotswolds) to the remarkable Daylesford Farm Shop, a.k.a.
 ‘Harrods on the Hill’.

-The Cotswold calendar of events is sensational, from Cheltenham Gold Cup to Longborough Opera to Shin-Kicking at the Cotswold Olimpicks (which date back to 1612).
+The Cotswold calendar of events is sensational, from Cheltenham Gold Cup to Longborough Opera to Shin-Kicking at the Cotswold Olimpicks (the latter date back to 1612).
 These days the calendar of events stretches through the year.

 Cornbury Festival, Great Tew